switch statement in JavaScript

 How does the switch statement work?

-• the value of the expression is compared to the values of each case clause
+statement in JavaScript execute the input expression in parentheses - the value of the expression is compared to the values of each

 var nr = 1;